enmumne/Grumpy-GregTech-6/README.md

 # Grumpy GregTech 6
 Grumpy and experimental

-Known issues:
-- It surfaced during testing that importing and loading the modpack will lead to a crash (something about DynSurround, but may be related to other mods).
-Launching it a SECOND time seems to fix this issue.
-So try launching it twice, I guess.
-I'll try to sort out this problem but it seems tricky since it's due to random load order.
-(It should be fixed now but I'll keep the issue here just in case it's not)

 What it is:
 + GregTech 6 on Java 21, based on Bear's default testing pack
 + all Thaumcraft and most of everything from GTNH